If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 Why Digital Shoppers Are Skeptical of Your Site

-If you’re a business owner or work for an eCommerce site, you need to make sure you’re using trust badges.
+If you’re an eCommerce business owner or work for an eCommerce site, you need to make sure you’re using trust badges.
 That’s because your digital customers are in a unique situation when shopping online.

 They’re more susceptible to fraud and, therefore, more skeptical of websites.
 And for a good reason.